Bahrain Environmental: Energy Production and Consumption

 BH: Renewable Electricity Output: % of Total Electricity Output

-BH: Renewable Electricity Output: % of Total Electricity Output data was reported at 0.000 % in 2015.
-This stayed constant from the previous number of 0.000 % for 2014.
-BH: Renewable Electricity Output: % of Total Electricity Output data is updated yearly, averaging 0.000 % from Dec 1990 (Median) to 2015, with 26 observations.
-The data reached an all-time high of 0.000 % in 2015 and a record low of 0.000 % in 2015.
+BH: Renewable Electricity Output: % of Total Electricity Output data was reported at 0.038 % in 2021.
+This records an increase from the previous number of 0.034 % for 2020.
+BH: Renewable Electricity Output: % of Total Electricity Output data is updated yearly, averaging 0.000 % from Dec 1990 (Median) to 2021, with 32 observations.
+The data reached an all-time high of 0.038 % in 2021 and a record low of 0.000 % in 2007.
 BH: Renewable Electricity Output: % of Total Electricity Output data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Bahrain – Table BH.World Bank.WDI: Environmental: Energy Production and Consumption.
-Renewable electricity is the share of electrity generated by renewable power plants in total electricity generated by all types of plants.;IEA Statistics © OECD/IEA 2018 (https://www.iea.org/data-and-statistics), subject to https://www.iea.org/terms/;Weighted average;Restricted use: Please contact the International Energy Agency for third-party use of these data.
+Renewable electricity is the share of electrity generated by renewable power plants in total electricity generated by all types of plants.;IEA Energy Statistics Data Browser, International Energy Agency (IEA), uri: https://www.iea.org/data-and-statistics/data-tools/energy-statistics-data-browser, publisher: International Energy Agency (IEA), data accessed: 2025-03-25;Weighted average;Restricted use: Please contact the International Energy Agency for third-party use of these data.

 View Bahrain's BH: Renewable Electricity Output: % of Total Electricity Output from 1990 to 2015 in the chart: